davedbase/solid-slider/README.md

 };
 ```

+## Implementation

+Solid Slider is meant to be a lightweight and compact wrapper of KeenSlider.
+It exposes helpers to make working with the slider convenient.
+Note that the when the slider mounts it assumes all children in the el are slides.
+You can override this functionality by passing in a "selector" value to target the specific slides you'd like to include.

+Thie library exports it's own CSS which is the basic KeenSlider implementation for convenience.
+If you supply options as an accessor function, the slider will reactively update the configuration so that you don't have to destroy and recreate the slider.
+As of KeenSlider 6 plugins are now fully supported.
+You may supply them as a param in createSlider.
+Note that plugins are not reactively updated and must be supplied on creation.

 ## Changelog

 - 1.0.0 - Initial release
 - 1.0.3 - Changed the exported API to be slightly more flexible.
 - 1.1.1 - Upgraded to KeenSlider 6 and improved general reactivity.
+- 1.2.5 - Added autoplay plugin and general plugin structure

 ## Keen Options API